springml/spark-sftp/README.md

 * `delimiter`: (Optional) Set the field delimiter.
 Applicable only for csv fileType.
 Default is comma.
 * `quote`: (Optional) Set the quote character.
 Applicable only for csv fileType.
 Default is ".
 * `escape`: (Optional) Set the escape character.
 Applicable only for csv fileType.
 Default is \.
+* `encoding`: (Optional) Set the file encoding.
+Applicable only for the csv fileType.
+Default is UTF-8.
 * `multiLine`: (Optional) Set the multiline.
 Applicable only for csv fileType.
 Default is false.
 * `codec`: (Optional) Applicable only for csv fileType.
 Compression codec to use when saving to file.
 Should be the fully qualified name of a class implementing org.apache.hadoop.io.compress.CompressionCodec or one of case-insensitive shorten names (bzip2, gzip, lz4, and snappy).
 Defaults to no compression when a codec is not specified.